 Sheridan House...Coming to Milwaukee?
 Stay with us!
 Be sure to check out our Hotel Packages, you can conveniently book your stay online.
 Enjoy the beautiful lakefront scenery and we're just minutes from downtown and the airport – Sheridan House in Cudahy is so comfortable and so close to it all!

 Milwaukee, WI 53207

 Mistral is open daily from 5 pm - 10 pm.
 Offering upscale Meditteranean inspired cuisine and is located inside the Avalon Theater building.
 The menu is simple yet adventurous in flavor and presentation ~ the wine list is exceptional.
 Visit us online where you can browse photos, make reservations, view the menu and wine list.
 We look forward to serving you and hope you enjoy the new best place to dine in historical Bay View!
-Beginning April 23rd, Mistral Movie Mondays! $99 Package includes dinner for two at Mistral (drinks, entrees and dessert) plus, two movie tickets for the Avalon Atmospheric Theater.
+Take advantage of Buy 3 Get 1 Free movie ticket!
+Dine and enjoy three menu items at Mistral PLUS a movie at the Avalon Theater!
+Monday through Wednesday only.
 Visit us online to make reservations or call 414.539-6469.

 NEIGHBORHOOD THEATER GROUP

 Visit The Times Cinema, The Rosebud Cinema and The Avalon Atmospheric Theater and Lounge for movies, events and so much more!
 The Avalon features luxury seating and in-theater food and beverage service!
 Enjoy special movie events like Shocktoberfest, Film Festivals and Second Saturday Classics complete with Brunch!
 Showing first run films, cult classics and special features all in high definition and HFR Digital 3D!

 - D – 456 jobs are listed as too dangerous for women on Russia’s list.

 - B – Women are not well-represented at every level in corporate America.